 OUR STAFFDedicated & Compassionate

-David Opheim has been the Priest/Director Incumbent since 2010.
+David Opheim has been the Priest-Director-Incumbent (PDI) since 2010.
 Ordained a Priest for 35 years, David has served the church in Saskatchewan, British Columbia, and Ontario.
 His work with marginalized communities spans more than a decade.
 David recently retired from the Canadian Forces as Naval Lieutenant and Padre.

 Marva Wilson – Office Administrator

 Marva fell in love with non-profits when she volunteered as a payroll assistant at the Diocese of Toronto.
 Inspired by a tour of All Saints Church Community Centre, Marva quickly developed a deep passion for charitable work.
 This resolve stuck with her through her time at the diocese, leading her to apply for the Office Manager position when it became vacant.
 Over ten years later, Marva provides administrative support to the All Saints team.
 She is responsible for the day-to-day operations of All Saints.
 This experience has given her a deep appreciation for how charities seek to improve the quality of live for our community.

 Sarah Ovens – PROS Manager & Social Worker

 Sarah Ovens joined the All Saints team in March 2015, as the coordinator of the PROS (Providing Resources, Offering Support) Program.
 Born and raised in Toronto, Sarah holds a Masters Degree in Social Work, with a specialization in health and mental health, and is passionate about harm reduction, community organizing, and working with women.
 She comes to us from Rittenhouse, where she worked with people in prison, and focused on using transformative justice and harm reduction practices to build supportive and inclusive communities, and reduce the harms of criminalization and incarceration.